Dechrissen/dechrissen.github.io/index.md

 I graduated from Stony Brook University with an M.A. in Computational Linguistics in January 2021.
 I am interested in linguistics as it applies to language technology and issues in natural language processing.
 I also have an interest in web development and design, including UX design and typography.

 ## Education
 - **2018 – 2021** — Stony Brook University, M.A.
-Computational Linguistics, *summa cum laude*
+Computational Linguistics, *Summa Cum Laude*
 - **2016 – 2018** — Stony Brook University, B.A.
-Linguistics, *summa cum laude*
+Linguistics, *Summa Cum Laude*
-- **2013 – 2016** — Suffolk County Community College, coursework in Computer Science
+- **2013 – 2016** — Suffolk County Community College, coursework in Computer Science & Japanese

 ## Projects
-- [**Subregular language library**](https://github.com/Dechrissen/subregular-learning) — a machine learning research library for subregular language learning
+- [**Subregular language library**](https://github.com/Dechrissen/subregular-learning) — a machine learning library for subregular language research
 - [**buzzrec**](https://github.com/Dechrissen/buzzrec) — a recommendation engine for academic papers in linguistics, using a content-based filtering approach
 - [**Language models**](https://github.com/Dechrissen/LIN538-Final) — a comparison of two different language modeling techniques: *n*-grams and PCFGs
 - [**Bingo-Toolie**](https://banjospeedruns.com/bingo-toolie) — a companion web app for Banjo-Tooie speedrun bingo written with jQuery